 Regramming is sharing someone else’s Instagram post on your own page.
 However, because sharing is not a common practice on Instagram, unlike most other social sites, you don’t have a simple Regram button to make the process easy.

 There are ways you can get around this lack of a Regram button, though.
 You can regram posts manually, essentially making an Instagram post using identical images and content as the original.
 There are also apps that make the regramming process much more manageable.
-Several of the social media scheduling tools also simplify the process of regramming.
+Several of the social media scheduling and posting tools also simplify the process of regramming.